IainStevenson/docker.multi.service.reverse.proxy/src/nginx-readme.md

 ## default.conf

-Sets to listen on port 80 only (443 comes later)
+Initially sets to listen on port 80 and 443.

 ### Domain specification

 ```
 server_name  localhost mystore.local;
 ```

 Sets a server name for thie NGINX proxy as either ```localhost``` or ```mystore.local```.

 Means that in the following URL table ```localhost``` can be replaced with ```mystore.local``` but requires adjustment to ```\Windows\system32\drivers\etc\hosts``` file to direct to 127.0.0.1